howardpchen/pwnpax-webapp/README.md

 Vulnerable webapp project

+Accepted as Abstract for 2020 Society for Imaging Informatics in Medicine.

 Note: To use this, you'd probably also need an actual DICOM endpoint such as Orthanc installed, which is not included in this repository.

 ## Spoiler Alert